win32service/website/less_admin.md

 ## Process

 * Create and add the service
 * Set the minimal ACL `RPWPRC` onto the service with `sc set`.
 Note this command overwite all ACL.
 Read first the current ACL with `sc show`.
-See https://support.microsoft.com/en-us/help/914392/best-practices-and-guidance-for-writers-of-service-discretionary-access-control-lists
+See [this Microsoft best practices](https://support.microsoft.com/en-us/help/914392/best-practices-and-guidance-for-writers-of-service-discretionary-access-control-lists)
 * Enable the win32service extension build from this branch into your PHP installation.
 * Use the account with low level privileges for run the PHP script for control the defined service.
 All work.
 Now attempt control another service without set the ACL.
 Nothing work.